-A traditional matt decorative paint based on a natural gelatine binder and fine chalk.
-Artists quality earth and natural powder pigments provide matchless purity and quality of colour.
-A permeable paint suitable for use in older buildings.
+Soft Distemper paint is a traditional matt decorative paint based on a natural gelatine binder and fine chalk.
+Artist quality earth and natural powder pigments provide matchless purity and quality of colour.
+A permeable paint suitable for use in older buildings for the decoration of ceilings and walls in low traffic or low usage areas.
 Much of the charm of distemper is the lack of uniformity with subtle variations of colour and tone.

-To be used for the decoration of ceilings and walls (in 'low-traffic/low-usage' areas), and particularly appropriate for the decoration of fine decorative plasterwork.
+To be used for the decoration of ceilings and walls in low traffic or low usage areas, and particularly appropriate for the decoration of fine decorative plasterwork.
 For interior use only.
 Porous surfaces should be primed with Claircolle (RJ 4.05).
-Soft Distemper applied to appropriate surfaces will not readily rub-off on clothes.
-It is not as wipeable as Casein distemper (RJ 4.02), Oil-bound distemper (RJ 4.03) or vinyl emulsion paints.
-Distempers should not be over-painted with emulsion or other modern paint types.
+Soft Distemper applied to appropriate surfaces will not readily rub off on clothes.
+It is not as wipeable as Casein Distemper (RJ 4.02), Oil Bound Distemper distemper (RJ 4.03) or Vinyl Matt Emulsion.
+Distempers should not be over painted with emulsion or other modern paint types.

-PREPARATION.
-Ensure Soft Distemper is within shelf-life period.
+Ensure Soft Distemper is within shelf life period.
 All surfaces should be sound, dry, and free from dirt, oil, grease or other contamination.
-Previously distempered surfaces should be wiped/ washed free of all powdery surface material.
+Previously distempered surfaces should be wiped or washed free of all powdery surface material.
 Porous surfaces should be primed with one coat of Claircolle.
 New lime plaster should be allowed to carbonate and dry for at least four weeks prior to application.
-Any fungus or mould must be treated with a fungicide and making good and filling should be carried out with a material appropriate to the substrate.
-Soft Distemper can be applied to prepared previously emulsion painted surfaces in normal domestic environments.
+Any fungus or mould must be treated with a fungicide and making good and filling should be carried out with material appropriate to the substrate.
+Soft Distemper can be applied to prepare previously emulsion painted surfaces in normal domestic environments.
 It is not recommended that distemper be applied to emulsion and other modern paint types in poorly heated and poorly ventilated buildings including churches.
 Seek Technical Advice.
 Sample trials should be carried out well in advance to ensure that the surface is suitable for application.